Ambrosys/os-matcher/docs/content/Matching/Algorithms/5-DirectedCandidateRouter.rst

 To be able to calculate a single route and to simplify this router, direction information is required, additionally to the two sampling point candidates, as an input - the *sampling points selection*.

 The router then tries to find the shortest route between these two points.
-Depending on the topology, it may use the underlying :ref:`dijkstra_router` router.
+Depending on the topology, it may use the underlying :ref:`dijkstra_router`.

 Finally, the configuration options given in :ref:`routeRestrictions <router_filter_configuration>` are evaluated and may discard the found route.
 Another route may then be choosen by the next-outer routers.